 Between 2009 and 2018, Toyota alone has had 1833 patent applications related to secondary solid-state batteries.
 On the contrary, the 2nd position holder had less than 300.
 Toyota remained the top filer with 316 published patent applications in 2018, far ahead of the second biggest filer Fujifilm having around 90 applications.
 Indeed, eight of the top 10 and fifteen of the top 20 filers in 2018 were Asian companies.
 Unfortunately, Tesla is not in this league.
 It underscores the concern about the lack of edge in battery threatens Tesla.
 However, Tesla’s recent acquisition of Maxwell technologies has yet to prove the battery edge.

 The incumbent has a technology lead to fuel the creative wave of EV taking to the next level: a further concern about lack of edge in battery threatens Tesla

-Despite the early demonstration of Tesla’s electric vehicle and subsidy led initial sales, EV must be better and cheaper than gasoline vehicles.
+Despite the early demonstration of Tesla’s electric vehicle and subsidy-led initial sales, EVs must be better and cheaper than gasoline vehicles.
 Otherwise, this early rise will fade away.
-There is no doubt that EV has just uplifted half-way through to reach its desired orbit.
+There is no doubt that EV has just uplifted halfway through to reach its desired orbit.
 The initial thrust given by liquid electrolyte-based lithium-ion battery is running out of its potential.
 It needs the next technology core for pushing EV to the target orbit.
 Hence, the success of EV as a creative wave causing destruction to the gasoline-powered automobile industry will be determined by the power of the next technology core of the battery pack.
-Unfortunately, Tesla does not have a finger on it, which threatens it’s future.
+Unfortunately, Tesla does not have a finger on it, which threatens its future.

-Let’s be observant of how the reality unfolds over the next decade or so.
-If it unfolds the other way around, we may need to revisit our unified theory of innovation.
+Let’s be observant of how reality unfolds over the next decade or so.
+If it unfolds the other way around, we may need to revisit our Unified Theory of Innovation. jk